 2. Stability in new supplier evaluation

-Incomplete survey responses, a narrow focus of questions, a lack of validated data, and time.
+Incomplete survey responses, the narrow focus of questions, a lack of validated data, and time.
 All this compounds the challenges of thoroughly reviewing every supplier,

 3. Delving deep into third-party supplier relationships